Medicaid Caregiver Child Exemption: Transferring a Parent’s Home to an Adult Caregiver Child without Medicaid Penalty

 How Does the Child Caregiver Exemption Work?

 To qualify for the Child Caretaker Exemption, the adult child must move into their parent’s home and live with their aging parent for a minimum of 2 years immediately prior to the parent’s admittance to a nursing home.
 The parent’s home must become the caretaker child’s primary home and they must live there continuously during the 2-year period.
-To be clear, if the adult child lived with their parent and provided care for 23-months prior to their parent being institutionalized, they are not eligible for this exemption.
-This living and care arrangement must take place for at least 2 years.
+This means if the adult child lived with their parent and provided care for 23-months prior to their parent being institutionalized, they are not eligible for this exemption.

 The level of care provided by the caregiver child must be great enough that it delays the parent’s need for nursing home care for those 2 years.
 This care generally includes assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
 This includes toileting, bathing, dressing, personal hygiene, transitioning from one position to another, mobility, meal preparation, grocery shopping, and medication management.
 For cognitively impaired persons, such as those with Alzheimer’s disease or a related dementia, supervision to ensure the parent’s health and safety, such as prevention of wandering, might also be provided.